 One study approach should be a review of the core graduate courses.
-The exam is built on your acquired knowledge of counseling and psychology.
+The exam is built on your acquired knowledge of counseling.
 Therefore, a thorough review of your graduate courses is an important part of your study process.

 Is there a study guide that can aid me in studying for the comprehensive exam?

 Once I am accepted who do I contact with questions?

 Upon acceptance students are assigned an advisor who is a full time faculty member at Alvernia University.